Bank Exams Exam > Bank Exams Tests > ECGC PO Mock Test - 9 - Bank Exams MCQ

 The long-term trends for flood impact in India have been one of declining loss of lives and cattle since the decadal high of 1971-80, but rising absolute economic losses, though not as a share of GDP.
 It is important, therefore, to increase resilience through planning, especially in cities and towns which are expanding steadily.
 Orderly urban development is critical for sustainability, as the mega flood disasters in Mumbai and Chennai witnessed in this century make clear.
 It is worth pointing out that the response of State governments to the imperative is tardy and even indifferent.
 They are hesitant to act against encroachment of lake catchments, river courses and floodplains.
 The extreme distress in Chennai, for instance, has not persuaded the State government against allowing structures such as a police station being constructed on a lake bed, after reclassification of land.
 Granting such permissions is an abdication of responsibility and a violation of National Disaster Management Authority Guidelines to prevent urban flooding.
 As a nation that is set to become the most populous in less than a decade, India must address its crippling cycles of drought and flood with redoubled vigour.
 Scientific hydrology, coupled with the traditional wisdom of saving water through large innovative structures, will mitigate floods and help communities prosper.

-Q. Which among the following is correct regarding the impact of flood in India over the years starting from 1970s?
+Q. Which among the following is correct regarding the pattern of rainfall in the future as declared by the scientific community?

 Detailed Solution for ECGC PO Mock Test - 9 - Question 25